-Confirmation that their personal data is being processed
+- Confirmation that their personal data is being processed. - Access to a copy of the data. - I The purposes of the data processing. - The categories of personal data concerned. - Who the data has been, or will be, shared with. - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period. - Where relevant, the existence of the right to request rectification, erasure or restriction, or to object to such processing. - 1 The right to lodge a complaint with the ICO or another supervisory authority. - The source of the data, if not the individual.

-- Access to a copy of the data - The purposes of the data processing - The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period • The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual
+- Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual. - The safeguards provided if the data is being transferred internationally.